Understanding Your Community Association’s Governing Power

 The Community Association is financially responsible for managing dues and collecting payments on violation fines.
 Therefore, if a person is found to be non-compliant with a rule in the community’s governing documents, the Association has every right to fine the homeowner.

 Associations can also levy late fees to homeowners who have not paid their Association Assessments.
 If Assessments are not paid for long enough, it could lead to a homeowner’s home being foreclosed upon.
+To avoid appeal fines, it’s important that you understand your homeowner’s rights in a Texas HOA.

 Your Association Cannot Make Decisions on a Whim